Mumbai: Sports

 The Indian Badminton League (IBL), now known as the Premier Badminton League is also visiting Mumbai since its inaugural edition in 2013 when the final was held in Mumbai's National Sports Club of India.
-In the second season, the final of the 2016 Premier Badminton League was held between home-squad Mumbai Rockets and the Delhi Dashers (formerly Delhi Acers), the visitors eventually claiming the title.
-The opening ceremony was also held in Mumbai while the finals in Delhi.

-In the 2017 Premier Badminton League (also known as Vodafone PBL 2017 for sponsorship reasons) the Mumbai Rockets beat the Hyderabad Hunters 3–1 to proceed to the final.
-In the final they lost 3–4 to the Chennai Smashers.

-U Mumba is the team representing Mumbai in the country's professional Kabaddi league, Pro Kabaddi.
-The Mumbai Leg of Pro Kabaddi is held at the NSCI, Worli.

 Rugby is another growing sport in Mumbai with league matches being held at the Bombay Gymkhana from June to November.

 Every February, Mumbai holds derby races at the Mahalaxmi Racecourse.
-Mcdowell's Derby is also held in February at the Turf Club in Mumbai.
+Mcdowell's Derby is held in February at the Turf Club in Mumbai.
 In March 2004, the Mumbai Grand Prix was part of the F1 powerboat world championship, and the Force India F1 team car was unveiled in the city, in 2008.
 In 2004, the annual Mumbai Marathon was established as a part of "The Greatest Race on Earth".
 Mumbai had also played host to the Kingfisher Airlines Tennis Open, an International Series tournament of the ATP World Tour, in 2006 and 2007.

 Mumbai hosted the 141st IOC Session from 15 to 17 October 2023.